• Skip to main content

 All you need to do to level the forks is press a button on the tilt lever while tilting the mast and it will automatically stop once it's at 90°.

-So, if you need to level the mast to 90°, you simply look at the gauge and move the mast until it shows 90°.
+To level the mast to 90°, check the gauge and adjust the angle until it reads 90°.

 Why Is it Important to Tilt the Mast When Picking up a Load on a Forklift?